-2 Units for each of Year 11 and Year 12 Board Exclusions: Nil Developed Course
+2 Units for each of Year 11 and Year 12 Board Exclusions: Nil

+Developed Course

+Occurre a Decembration of

-The Year 11 course introduces students to the basic concepts of computer software design and development.
+The Year 11course introduces students to the basic concepts of computer software design and development.
 It does this by looking at the different ways in which software can be developed, the tools that can be used to assist in this process and by considering the interaction between software and the other components of the computer system.